tfabris/BlueGigaEmpeg/README.txt

 your three jumper wires directly to these pin connectors in the exact order described below.
-After you have done this, your empeg's IIS pads will, when docked, now be carried out the back of the empeg, via the docking sled, into the tuner module molex connector.
+After you have done this, your empeg's IIS pads will, when docked, now be carried out the back of the empeg, via the docking sled, into the tuner module Molex connector.
 Solder your jumper wires to the empeg interior wires in this order:

  IIS Pad 1 (IISC)  jumpered to Yellow+Green wire, originally third from end.